RobotnikAutomation/mqtt_bridge/README.md

     topic_to: /pong
 ```

-* `factory`: bridge class for transfering message from ROS to MQTT, and vise versa.
+* `factory`: bridge class for transfering message from ROS to MQTT, and viceversa
-* `msg_type`: ROS Message type transfering through the bridge.
+* `msg_type`: ROS message type transfering through the bridge
 * `topic_from`: topic incoming from (ROS or MQTT)
 * `topic_to`: topic outgoing to (ROS or MQTT)

 Also, you can create custom bridge class by inheriting `mqtt_brige.bridge.Bridge`.

-## License
+## 4 License
 This software is released under the MIT License, see LICENSE.txt.